william-spongberg/VICInspect/README.md

 ## How to Contribute

-We welcome contributions from the community to improve PTV Inspector Tracker!
+We welcome contributions from the community to improve Transit Eye!

 ### Contribution Process